|Values are valid only on day of printing.|

-Identifying individuals who are at increased risk of adverse drug reactions with irinotecan and who should be considered for decreased dosing of the drug.
+Identifying individuals who are at increased risk of adverse drug reactions with drugs that are metabolized by UGT1A1; especially irinotecan, but also including nilotinib, pazopanib, and belinostat

 An interpretive report will be provided.

 Drug-drug interactions must be considered when predicting the UGT1A1 phenotype, especially in individuals heterozygous for the TA7 polymorphism (see Cautions).
 For additional information regarding pharmacogenomic genes and their associated drugs, please see the Pharmacogenomic Associations Tables in Special Instructions.
 This resource also includes information regarding enzyme inhibitors and inducers, as well as potential alternate drug choices.

 UGT1A1 genetic test results in patients who have undergone liver transplantation may not accurately reflect the patient's UGT1A1 status.

-Liver or renal dysfunction may result in adverse drug reactions with irinotecan independently of TA-repeat polymorphisms.
+Liver or renal dysfunction may result in adverse drug reactions with irinotecan independently of thymine-adenine (TA)-repeat variants.

 Drugs that significantly inhibit cytochrome P450 3A4, such as ketoconazole, increase patient exposure to irinotecan and its active metabolite SN-38, potentially causing or increasing the severity of an adverse drug reaction.
-The drug labeling should be consulted for additional information.
+The drug label should be consulted for additional information.

 Drugs that induce the overexpression of cytochrome P450 3A4, including anticonvulsant medications (such as phenytoin, phenobarbital, and carbamazepine) and rifampin, will cause substantial reduction in exposure to irinotecan and its active metabolite SN-38.
-The drug labeling should be consulted for changes to the use of other medications.
+The drug label should be consulted for changes to the use of other medications.

 Herbal supplements that induce the overexpression of cytochrome P450 3A4 such as St. John's Wort, will cause substantial reduction in exposure to irinotecan and its active metabolite SN-38.
-The drug labeling should be consulted for changes to the use of other medications.
+The drug label should be consulted for changes to the use of other medications.